aquabubu/home/_posts/2014-09-15-A-trip-to-Bangkok-Part-2.md

 ## <span style="color:deepskyblue"> Madame Tussauds and Ocean Park </span>

 Located on the 6th floor of **Siam Discovery Center**, there is just one thing to do in this no old-fashioned wax museum: SELFIE.
 You can have a chance to rub shoulders with world celebrities, heads of state, sports heroes and heroines,… Madame Tussauds launched its 10th attraction in Dec 2010, with 70 wax figures and still counting.
-It took us around 1.5 hours to this museum.
+It took us around 1.5 hours to explore this museum.
 {: style="text-align: justify;"}

 Leaving Siam Discovery to Siam Center, there is an **Ocean Park** in the basement.
 Ocean Park in Thailand is literally “ocean” park, that is just the animals in the sea to see.